 Testing Team Takeaways

-I’m a hybrid sleeper with mild lower-back tightness after desk-heavy days, so I paid closest attention to lumbar support and hip alignment over full nights.
-Marcus (hot sleeper, 230 lbs) pushed each model’s support and heat management; Mia (125 lbs, side sleeper) focused on shoulder/hip pressure; Ethan (restless hybrid) called out whether each bed “lets me turn without thinking about it.”
-Across the lineup, Merlot and Spa felt the most consistently supportive; Majestic gave the easiest pressure comfort; Pera was the most no-frills and quickest to move on.
+Our testers covered different needs: I’m a combination sleeper with occasional lower-back tightness, so I tracked hip-and-lumbar alignment over full nights.
+Marcus (hot sleeper, 230 lbs) pushed heat management and support.
+Mia (125 lbs, side sleeper) focused on shoulder and hip pressure.
+Ethan (restless combo sleeper) flagged how easy each bed was to turn on.
+Across our notes, Merlot and Spa stayed the most consistently supportive; Majestic delivered the best pressure relief; Pera was the no-frills, quick-moving option.

 Ottomanson Mattress comparison chart